 My piece, Symmetry (above), followed by the poem Tera Freese wrote in response.
-To read more about this project see this post: Venus: Poets and Fiber Artists Reflect and Evening Star/A Walk with Sadness.
+To read more about this project see my previous post.

 This Recurring Kindness by Tera Freese